14 Days Dubai Visa: Fees, Requirements & How to Apply Online (2026)

 Who Gets Visa on Arrival for Dubai?

-Indian nationals who hold a valid, unexpired visa from the US, UK, or EU (Schengen area) are eligible for a 14-day visa on arrival at Dubai airport.
-The cost is approximately AED 100–AED 120 (USD 27–USD 33), and it is stamped at the immigration counter — no advance application needed.
+Indian nationals who hold a valid, unexpired visa or residence permit from the US, UK, EU (Schengen area), Australia, Canada, Japan, New Zealand, South Korea, or Singapore are eligible for a 14-day visa on arrival at Dubai airport.
+The cost is AED 100 (USD 27), stamped at the immigration counter — no advance application needed.
+Always verify current eligibility at icp.gov.ae before travel, as eligibility criteria were updated in February 2025.

 This is a completely separate system from the pre-arranged Dubai pre-arranged e-visa.
 If you qualify for on-arrival, you do not need to apply in advance and do not need to pay agency fees.